The web pages could use an overhaul

 4) support Visual Studio 2013 and 2015

-#26 Updated by Andreas Huggel over 1 year ago
+#26 Updated by Andreas Huggel almost 2 years ago

 Thanks Robin.
 Yes, I'm quite impressed how well Bootstrap works.
 Highly recommended!
 Are you suggesting to have a Redmine link on the index.html page?
 Did you see the button on the getting-started.html page?
 I was thinking of adding a link to the download page too, since it's not in the menu-bar anymore.
 As for the index.html page, I'm not so sure what to do with that yet.
 For now, it's just a very brief intro.
 I was actually considering removing links from it (those that point away from our site to external resources).
 But yeah, adding more content is another option of course, just what should we have there?

-#27 Updated by Robin Mills over 1 year ago
+#27 Updated by Robin Mills almost 2 years ago

 I think you should put the "Community" button on index.html.
 Or possibly a "Community" link on the toolbar.